martinmoene/string-lite/README.md

 ends_with: true if string ends with sub string - string-string
 ends_with: true if string ends with sub string - string-string_view
 ends_with: true if string ends with sub string - string_view-string_view
-ends_with: true if string ends with regular expression - string-std::regex[.TODO]
+ends_with: true if string ends with regular expression - string-std::regex
-ends_with_re: true if string ends with regular expression - string-char*[.TODO]
+ends_with_re: true if string ends with regular expression - string-char*
 find_first: position of sub string in string - string-char
 find_first: position of sub string in string - string-char*
 find_first: position of sub string in string - string-string